wlyra/pencil_tutorial/3-visualizing-results.md

 Now let us visualize the results.
-Let's read the time series and plot the maximum dust density vs time
+Let's read the time series and plot the maximum dust density vs time.
+For that, you need to ssh into rusty via "ssh -Y rusty" after getting on the login

 ```
+import matplotlib
+matplotlib.use('TkAgg')
+import matplotlib.pyplot as plt
 import pencil as pc
-import pylab as plt
 import numpy as np

 ts=pc.read.ts()